mihaiconstantin/lavot/README.md

 <!-- badges: end -->

-**La VOT** is a [`React`](https://react.dev/) app (i.e., technological pun intended) where you can redistribute votes from the first round of the 2024 Romanian presidential elections to the candidates who made it to the second round.
+**La VOT** is a [`React`](https://react.dev/) app (i.e., technological pun intended) where you can redistribute votes from the first round of the most recent Romanian presidential elections to the candidates who made it to the second round.
 The stakes are high, and the price?
 Democracy.
 Our hope is that this app will inspire at least one person to go out and vote.

 ## Installation